-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 \$30 Robbery No student shall take or attempt to take the property of another by use of force, offensive weapon, or any device having the appearance of a weapon.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S30 Robbery No student shall take or attempt to take the property of another by use of force, offensive weapon, or any device having the appearance of a weapon.
 Use of force may result in additional charges of Battery or Assault.
-If the student uses, attempts to use, or posses a weapon/look-alike weapon or dangerous instrument in the commission of a Robbery, increased discipline consequences may apply.
-S30.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion. \$31 School Dress Code All school dress codes must be in compliance with Policy JCDB.
+If the student uses, attempts to use, or posses a weapon/look-alike weapon or dangerous instrument in the commission of a Robbery, increased discipline consequences may apply. \$30 4 to 5 Days ISS OR 1 to 3 Days OSS Without the use of weapon.
+S30.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+With the use of weapon.
+S31 School Dress Code All school dress codes must be in compliance with Policy JCDB.
 Unless a school uniform has been designated or otherwise specified, a student is expected to adhere to the following minimum school dress code requirements: 1.
 Clothing, hairstyles, and jewelry must not cause a disruption or constitute a health or safety hazard.
 2. Clothing, must be of appropriate length and fit.
 Extremely tight clothing, sagging shorts or trousers, or baggy, oversized clothing is not permitted.
 3. Clothing and/or jewelry must not contain words or symbols that are gang-related, offensive, insulting, embarrassing, sexually suggestive, obscene, or promote illegal behavior.
 4. Clothing and/or jewelry must not contain any advertisement or display of words or symbols associated with alcohol, illegal drugs, or tobacco.
 5. Caps, hats, head wraps, bandanas, hoods, or other head coverings must not be worn in the school building during the school day unless there is a special activity where they are deemed appropriate by the school principal.
 6. Appropriate shoes, those that fit and allow for safe movement throughout the school, must be worn at all times at school and school sponsored activities.
 7. In accordance with the recommendations of public health officials, the wearing of personal protective equipment (i.e., face coverings, masks, etc.) by students may be required as part of the student dress code.
-S31.1 1 to 3 Days Detention OR 1 to 3 Days ISS S31.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
-S32 School-Wide Disruption No student shall, in any manner, by the use of violence, force, noise, coercion, threat, intimidation, fear, passive resistance, or any other conduct, intentionally cause the disruption of any lawful mission, process or function of the school, or engage in any such conduct for the purpose of causing the disruption or obstruction of any such lawful mission, process or function. \$32.2 4 to 5 Days ISS OR 1 to 3 Days OSS S32.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S31.1 1 to 3 Days Detention OR 1 to 3 Days ISS S32 School-Wide Disruption No student shall, in any manner, by the use of violence, force, noise, coercion, threat, intimidation, fear, passive resistance, or any other conduct, intentionally cause the disruption of any lawful mission, process or function of the school, or engage in any such conduct for the purpose of causing the disruption or obstruction of any such lawful mission, process or function.
+S32.2 4 to 5 Days ISS OR 1 to 3 Days OSS S32.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S33 Sexual Activity No student shall consent to and participate in any form of sexual activity with another student.
-Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix \$33.2 4 to 5 Days ISS OR 1 to 3 Days OSS S33.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix \$33.2 4 to 5 Days ISS OR 1 to 3 Days OSS \$33.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.